jacobrayschwartz/website/user/pages/02.blog/5_We_Are_Not_Lions/post.md

 My goodness.
 2020 was A YEAR.
 2021 has shaped up to be a match, just half way in.

 There's a lot to unpack in the questions I've had over the past year.
+The pandemic has claimed so many lives; either directly by illness or indirectly by the people who ended their lives being cut off from loved ones and so many more that we don't even know of.
 I had to leave a church who I loved; I've moved back to my home town of Spokane, WA.
 I've got more questions than answers these days.

 I can only hope and pray that I am being formed and shaped by God.
 I will seek truth, not what I want to feel.
 I will step out, even though I'm afraid for what others may think of me.